/static/media/triple_nyt4.b9feeb5123975008730d.png

 Define

-Through user research and affinity mapping analysis, I identified these key priorities for the NYT Cooking app's serving size feature:
+Through user research and affinity mapping I identified three priorities:

 1